-I try my utmost to teach what I learn along this path; with utmost gratitude, respect and thanks to all the teachers that guide the way and make the path accessible.
-Integrating the science, philosophy and art of yoga, along with detailed alignment and the intricacies of anatomy and physiology.
+I try my utmost to teach what I learn along this path, integrating the science, philosophy and art of yoga, along with detailed alignment and the intricacies of anatomy and physiology.
 I fascinate on our potential to heal.
-I fascinate on our subtleties of being and how we can deeply connect with ourselves, each other, our surroundings and with the creative energy and consciousness of this Universe.
+I fascinate on our subtleties of being and how we can deeply connect with ourselves, with each other and with our surroundings.
+We should all be give the tools from the onset on how to best manage and cultivate equilibrium to ease through all experiences, and have the sense of freedom through taking responsibility for our own energetic systems.

 I engage Hatha techniques , integrated with intelligently sequenced Vinyasa.
 Focusing on detailed alignment, the purpose of the technique and health benefits.
 Encouraging strength, core stability, balance, healing and activating awareness to cultivate steadiness and ease to make more tangible the subtle energetics of the practice.
 Using the tools of yoga to feel serenity within; making space to perceive the ‘bigger picture’, shift perspective, and have a far greater capacity to move through experiences.